Navalny poisoning: Confronting Russia, EU has limited options | DW | 03.09.2020

 Read more: Navalny, Novichok and Nord Stream 2 — Germany stuck between a rock and a pipeline

 Helmut Scholz, an MEP for Germany's socialist Left party and its spokesman on foreign affairs, disagreed, arguing that it was important to intensify relations with Moscow.
-"I do not think that more escalation and confrontation will help the bilateral relationship at all," he said.
-"We need cooperation," adding that the Russian and EU secret services should also work together more and display a "sense of proportion and responsibility."
+"I do not think that more escalation and confrontation will help the bilateral relationship at all," he said, calling for cooperation and adding that the Russian and EU secret services should also work together more and display a "sense of proportion and responsibility."

 Read more: Alexei Navalny: A Russian dissident battles Kremlin, Putin